The Barr Brothers

-The Barr Brothers is an indie folk band founded in Montreal, Quebec in 2006, consisting of two American brothers Andrew (drums, percussion, vocals, keyboards) and Brad Barr (guitar, vocals), as well as bassist Morgan Moore, pedal steel guitarist Brett Lanier, and harpist Eveline Gregoire-Rousseau.
+The Barr Brothers is an indie folk band founded in Montreal, Quebec in 2006, consisting of two American brothers Andrew (drums, percussion, vocals, keyboards) and Brad Barr (guitar, vocals), pedal steel guitarist Brett Lanier, and harpist Eveline Gregoire-Rousseau.

 History

 Originally raised and located in Providence, Rhode Island, Brad and Andrew Barr moved to Montreal, Quebec from Boston, Massachusetts in 2005, after a decade of touring and recording as two-thirds of the trio The Slip; The group notable for its approach to long-form, live improvisation, and equally considered part of the jam band and experimental music scenes.

 Soon after moving to Montreal and into his new apartment in 2005, singer-songwriter and guitarist Brad Barr heard the sounds of a harp being played next door, and after building the courage, he went next door to introduce himself to his neighbor at the time, Sarah Pagé.
 Pagé at the time had been performing both in classical contexts, and working to developing music with singer-songwriter Lhasa de Sela.
 Andrew Barr soon began performing with Lhasa in 2009, as well.
 Soon enough the trio of Andrew Barr, Brad Barr, and Sarah Pagé began performing songs written by Brad, and Andrew, songs under The Barr Brothers name.
 Building upon the songs with Malian rhythms, Slide guitar, homemade percussion instruments, and influences from Delta blues, modern classical, and Appalachian musical traditions.

 The Barr Brothers' recordings have been nominated three times for Juno Awards: in 2013, 2015 and 2018, for Adult Alternative Album of the Year.
 Their debut, studio album The Barr Brothers was released on September 27, 2011 and focused on acoustic and electrified songs rooted in Appalachian folk and folk rock.
 Their second studio album Sleeping Operator released on October 6, 2014 further explored the connections between the Delta blues and its West/North African ancestry.
 Leftover songs from the Sleeping Operator sessions were released as a five-track collection Alta Falls, released on April 27, 2014.
 The tracks on the Alta Falls EP were partially recorded in Iceland by Valgeir Sigurösson (Björk, Sigur Rós and Nico Muhly).
 The band's third album Queens of the Breakers was released on October 17, 2017.
 In that same year, Secret City Records released a split album called Live, the first half of such titled Patrick Watson & L'Orchestre Cinéma L'Amour - Live At Église Saint-Jean-Baptiste 2013 De Montréal in 2015, with the second half of the album titled The Barr Brothers - Live At Festival International De Jazz De Montréal 2015.
 On December 4, 2023, two new outtakes from the Sleeping Operator sessions were released exclusively through The Barr Brothers' Patreon page.

 The band frequently tours in the United States, Canada, the United Kingdom, and Europe, with few shows played in Japan.
 Notable venues have included Levon Helm's studio in Woodstock, New York, the Red Rocks Amphitheater, and two appearances on the Late Show with David Letterman.